-The Polar Observatory Lab for Ethnographic Research (POLER) is a research group of scholars and technicians interested in remote sensing in extreme conditions.
+The Polar Observations Lab for Ethnographic Research (POLER) is a research group of scholars and technicians interested in remote sensing in extreme conditions, including polar and subpolar regions.
 While the Arctic has been identified as a site of critical importance in the ongoing search for answers to grand challenge questions of climate change and ocean acidification, the extreme conditions and current technological capacity are not always commensurate, leading to broken machines, lags in technology, needs for redundancy and for human intervention.

 This research centrally asks: how do current regimes of maintenance, calibration and quality control address the significant challenges of remote sensing in extreme environments?